 Net revenue is a key measure of overall market performance as well as a measure of the incentive to invest in new generation to serve PJM markets.
 Net revenues are significantly affected by fuel prices, energy prices and capacity prices.
-Natural gas prices and energy prices were higher in 2014 than in 2013 and capacity market prices were slightly lower in 2014 in 10 eastern zones and substantially higher in six western zones.
-Net revenues for all plant types were significantly affected by the high prices and high demand in January 2014 which resulted in an increase in profitable run hours for dispatchable units.
+Coal and natural gas prices and energy prices were lower in the first three months of 2015 than in the first three months of 2014.
+Net revenues from the energy market for all plant types were significantly affected by the lower prices.